 - Competition can be countered with the help of the continuous availability of the product in the market.
-Even in cases where the raw material is not available, it is because of proper production planning that the organization can predict and prepare themselves for the future stockouts of raw materials and plan their production so that the customers get the product without interruption.
+Even in cases where the raw material is not available, it is because that the organization can predict and prepare themselves for the future stockouts of raw materials and plan their production so that the customers get the product without interruption.

 - Production planning also helps the laborers to plan their working hours, leaves, holidays, bonuses, incentives accordingly.
 It provides them with a better work environment.

-- A major reduction in production costs is seen because of production planning.
+- A major reduction in production costs is seen because of proper planning.

 - Because everything is planned in case of production, the organization can have improved profitability.
 Better profitability is always appreciated by all the elements involved in the organization right from labor up until the top management.

-- The organization can still avoid the risk of overproduction or underproduction because of production planning.
+- The organization can still avoid the risk of overproduction or underproduction.
 This also prevents the unnecessary cost and expenditure which the organization may incur because of a Lack of production management.

 - There is a reduction in uncertainty, which may cause additional costs for the organization.

 - The more precise the production planning, the better is the utilization of resources and production processes.
 The entire organization can benefit from proper planning since almost all departments are involved in the same.

 - It is considered as an accident process for efficient preparation of production.
 But if there is even a margin of error in the prediction of production planning, then it will cause a ripple effect, and all of the processes will be affected.
 The production planning, if done incorrectly, will cost a lot more to the organization then if never done at all.

 - Talented staff is required to plan the production process, and not every organization can afford to have such dedicated people in their company.
 Although followed in every organization, may not be extremely accurate.